This article has links to products and services we love, which we may make commission from.

 I’ve (Gemma) been to Paris three times, once in January, the second time during a glorious May weekend and most recently in December and I have to say, December gets my vote.

 Speaking of democratic rights, I was in Paris during a strike!
 You can read more about my tips on how to navigate the city when it is protesting here.

 Let’s take a look at the reasons for visiting Paris during Noël and things to do there.
 I’m really excited about writing this guide.
-I have to be honest, it has taken me years to warm to Paris and ironically I melted the freeze during my coldest visit and I can’t wait to go back, with Craig, in March!
+I have to be honest, it has taken me years to warm to Paris and ironically I melted the freeze during my coldest visit and I can’t wait to go back!

 Reasons to Visit Paris in December